luxfi/cli/cmd/commands.md

---from-github-repo                  generate custom VM binary from github repository --genesis string                    file path of genesis to use -h, --help                          help for create --icm                               interoperate with other blockchains using ICM --icm-registry-at-genesis           setup ICM registry smart contract on genesis [experimental] --latest                            use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                       use latest Subnet-EVM pre-released version, takes precedence over --vm-version --production-defaults               use default production settings for your blockchain
+--from-github-repo                  generate custom VM binary from github repository --genesis string                    file path of genesis to use -h, --help                          help for create --warp                               interoperate with other blockchains using Warp --warp-registry-at-genesis           setup Warp registry smart contract on genesis [experimental] --latest                            use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                       use latest Subnet-EVM pre-released version, takes precedence over --vm-version --production-defaults               use default production settings for your blockchain